freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/100_Styling/+page.md

 }
 ```

-To change any of the styling, copy the files from the `@freon4dsl/core-svelte` package into your
+To modify the styling, copy the files from the `@freon4dsl/core-svelte` package into your
 styles folder and adjust the `@use` statement in both `_smui-theme.scss` files to include your own
 files instead of the packaged ones.
 Then start changing the styles in your own
-copies to your liking, however, take care with the boolean and numeric controls, because they are based on
+copies to your liking, however, take care when modifying the boolean and numeric controls, because they are based on
 Material UI components.

+The following components derive their colors from Material UI variables, which you can override using Freon-specific CSS variables:

 - RadioComponent uses  "--mdc-theme-secondary" for its color, if you want to override this value set "--freon-boolean-radiobox-color".
 - CheckComponent uses  "--mdc-theme-secondary", if you want to override it, use "--freon-boolean-checkbox-color".